albhilazo/checklist/README.md

-    'addItems', ["item1", "item2"]      // Adds the given items to the checklist (same format as options) 'removeItems', ["item1", "item2"]   // Removes the matching items from the checklist (strings only) 'destroy'                           // Destroys the checklist instance );
+    'addItems', ["item1", "item2"]      // Adds the given items to the checklist (same format as options) 'removeItems', ["item1", "item2"]   // Removes the matching items from the checklist (strings only) 'destroy'                           // Destroys the checklist instance
+    'reset'                             // Reinitializes the checklist with the original options );
 ```